archlinux/archinstall/README.md

     # python -m archinstall guided

+# Help?

+Submit an issue here on Github, or submit a post in the discord help channel.<br>
+When doing so, attach the `/var/log/archinstall/install.log` to the issue ticket.
+This helps us help you!

 # Mission Statement

 Archinstall promises to ship a [guided installer](https://github.com/archlinux/archinstall/blob/master/examples/guided.py) that follows the [Arch Principles](https://wiki.archlinux.org/index.php/Arch_Linux#Principles) as well as a library to manage services, packages and other Arch Linux aspects.